 Flyweight Championship At Stake in INVICTA FC 46 Main Event Wednesday Night

-Incumbent champion Karina Rodriguez (9-4 MMA, 5-2 INVICTA FC) will defend her flyweight strap for the first time as she takes on challenger Daiana Torquato (10-4 MMA, 0-1 INVICTA FC) in a rematch for the 125-lb. strap this Wednesday night.
+Incumbent champion Karina Rodriguez (9-4 MMA, 5-2 INVICTA FC) will defend her flyweight strap for the first time as she takes on challenger Ketlen Souza (11-3 MMA, INVICTA FC debut) during the INVICTA FC 46 main event this Wednesday night.

 As with all championship fights in MMA, the INVICTA FC 46 main event will be a maximum of five rounds at five minutes per round.